Discover more from Productive Flourishing

 Second, there is no “end of the road” — there’s just the next project you’ll have to start, regardless of how successful the last project was.
 That’s one of the gifts of living in Project World, with a corollary being that you don’t have to worry about picking the wrong project and having that choice deterministically drive the rest of your life.

 At a deep level, many of us have our own stories about our being damaged goods, but we’re also so much more than damaged goods.

 The art of living well isn’t something we’re born with; it’s learned and practiced.
-(Tweet this.)
-Which means that at any point in time, we can learn and practice it.
+This means that at any point in time, we can learn and practice it.

 Lastly, perhaps worse than finding out that your work wasn’t judged to be good enough (by whose standards?) would be never doing the work.
 The pain of failure is felt once; the pain of regret is felt for a lifetime.